NDB management client's

 last reporting interval.
 This is a subset of

-reporting interval, even if all reads made during that
+interval, even if all reads made during that time were in

 Write count.
 This is the number of primary key write operations using this TC as the transaction coordinator that were started in the last reporting interval.
 This includes all inserts, updates, writes and deletes, as well as writes performed as part of unique index operations.